microsoft/BotFramework-WebChat/SPEECH.md

 Instead of synthesizing text, Web Chat can also synthesize [Speech Synthesis Markup Language] (or SSML).
 [Cognitive Services supports SSML 1.0 with "mstts" extensions](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/speech-synthesis-markup).

-When the bot sends the activity, simply the SSML in the `speak` property.
+When the bot sends the activity, include the SSML in the `speak` property.

 ```xml
 <speak